Machy8/webloader/README.md

         - path/to/style-b.css
 ````

-Next step is to init webloader, set the output dir path and tell him to create bundles from **bundle.neon**.
+Next step is to init Web Loader, set the output dir path and tell him to create bundles from **bundle.neon**.
 ````PHP
 $webloader = new \WebLoader\Engine('path/to/webtemp');
 $webloader->createFilesCollectionsFromConfig('path/to/bundle.neon');